caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter Notes
 ---------------

+- The first step in any scaling project should generally be to make sure you're not doing anything too crazy code- or DB-wise
-- If you haven't used it, you really need to now, and it's really easy to install
+- If you haven't used it, you really need get django-debug-toolbar now
+- It's really easy to install and use
-- Need to eliminate unnecessary SQL queries on high-traffic pages
+- Helps eliminate unnecessary SQL queries on high-traffic pages
 - Don't blindly optimize everything, focus on pages that'll give you the most gain

 ----